Three Proven Methods Of Building Carbon

 This can only occur, however, if we have truly healthy and energy-positive plants—in other words, they need to have an energy surplus.
 If we think about this for a moment we can realize the tremendous amount of carbon induction this can create.
 A healthy plant will have at least as much root biomass below ground as there is plant biomass above ground.
 So if we have 100 pounds of plant biomass above ground, and an additional 100 pounds below ground, this still represents only 30 to 40 percent of this plant’s total energy production.
 This is the real secret to building soil carbon effectively and efficiently.
 We can readily see why forage-based livestock agriculture and perennial polycultures are the most efficient method of building soil organic matter and stable humic substances.
 Carbon induction is the answer.

 As plants become healthier and have greater photosynthetic efficiency and higher levels of sugars and energy, they will begin to form high levels of lipids (fats and oils).
 The lipids are energy storage compounds in the plant, just the same as fats are the energy storage in animals.
 Once a plant has surplus energy it is stored as fat.

-All plants have a minimum baseline level of lipids needed to form the phospho-lipid soul membranes.
-As their energy increases, however, they will form higher levels of lipids which will be utilized in building stronger cell membranes, stronger reproductive tissue, and stored inside the cells.
+All plants have a minimum baseline level of lipids needed to form the phospho-lipid cell membranes.
+As their energy increases, however, they will form higher levels of lipids which will be not only be utilized in building stronger cell membranes and reproductive tissue, but more will be stored inside the cells.
 Many of these lipids will also be exuded from the roots into the rhizosphere, where they will be used as an energy source by soil microbes.